danielsobrado/CCDAK-Exam-Questions/Consumer/README.md

 - Changes in topic partition counts.
 - Manual rebalance triggers like calling `unsubscribe()`.

+ Consumer group rebalances are managed by the Kafka consumers themselves, not by the Controller.
+When a consumer joins or leaves a consumer group, the consumers coordinate among themselves to redistribute the partitions they are consuming from.

 #### Managing Consumer Offsets

 - **Auto-Commit Strategy**: By default, Kafka consumers automatically commit offsets at regular intervals, but manual offset management can provide finer control over when and how offsets are committed, which is essential for precise processing records management.